enricocid/Music-Player-GO/FAQ.md

 ### Does Music Player GO have or use an equalizer?

-Music Player GO uses the system (default) equalizer (**if it exists**) found on the device.
+Yes!
+Music Player GO has a built-in equalizer.
 The equalizer can be found in the "Now Playing" dialog.
-There is also a built-in equalizer.
-You can enable it by turning off the one in your system.
+In case of error, MPGO tries to use the system equalizer (**if it exists**) found on the device.

+Note: On ROMs like (e.g. Lineage OS) the system equalizer (Audio FX) is used unless turned off from the system settings. :)

 ### What is audio focus?